michael2012z/BitBible/markdown/Etheridge/files/1Cor.md

 9. Neither was the man created for the sake of woman, but woman for the sake of man.

-10. Because of this the woman is a debtor,Chaiobo. that the powerShultono. shall be upon her head, on account of the angels.
+10. Because of this the woman is a debtor,

 11. Nevertheless man is not without woman, neither is woman without man, in our Lord.